inigokintana/homelab-2-prod-ai-golden-path/3-dapr-microservices-agents/2-injection-agent-web-dapr/README.md

 └── README.md
 ```

-# 3 - How we do this?
+# 4 - How do we do this?
 - Prerequsites:
   - Ollama & pgvector & pgai must be installed as part of 2-mandatory-k8s-services section.
   - Install Kustomize: Kustomize introduces a template-free way to customize application configuration that simplifies the use of off-the-shelf applications, [see link](https://kustomize.io/).
-[Install Kustomize by downloading precompiled binaries](https://kubectl.docs.kubernetes.io/installation/kustomize/binaries/)
   - Tilt: Tilt powers microservice development and makes sure they behave!
 Run tilt up to work in a complete dev environment configured for your team, [see link](https://docs.tilt.dev/install.html#linux) and [this for MicroK8s](https://docs.tilt.dev/choosing_clusters.html#microk8s)

 - In this section: